CjJordan/lp-template/template.md

 ## Topic 3 ( 45 min )

 ### Instructor Do: Sub-Topic A ( 10 min )
+![lecture][lecture]

+More lecture, but that doesn't have to mean boring.
+Try writing in engagement tactics like fist-to-fives, asking students questions, and including short (60 second) thought exercises, research opportunities, or turn and talks (t&t for in-person only).

 ### Partner Do: Sub-Topic A ( 25 min )
+![create][create]

 Insturctor notes should go here above instructions.